 We conserve working farms and quality farmland, woodland, wildlife habitat, and places used by communities for education and recreation.

-Generally we work with landowners who want conserve 50 acres or more.
+Generally we work with landowners to conserve parcels that are hundreds of acres in size or larger.
 On occasion, we will conserve smaller parcels with excellent resources, unique natural features, or importance to a community.

 Conservation easements are written to protect things like special habitat, quality farm soils, and timber resources.
 We also consider a landowner’s future plans, identifying appropriate sites for sugarhouses, barns, homes, or other structures.